eltongonc/funda_serverside/README.md

 To increase the overall speed I generated some critical-css.
 The criticalCSS is the style that the site needs above the page fold.

 ##### Penthouse module
-The `criticalCSS-generator.js` file loops through all files in the `/public/css/` folder and checks for css that can be applied on the viewport with the `penthouse node module`.
+The `criticalCSS-generator.js` file loops through all files in the `/public/css/` folder and checks for css that can be applied to the viewport with the `penthouse node module`.
 It then continues to generate a criticalCSS file.

 ##### criticalCSS-generator.js
 ```js